 Masking for other types of data match can be configured; for further details on this please open a new support case.

 The quarantine option will move selected files containing matches to a different directory of choice.
 We recommend that the target directory is secure and encrypted.

 The delete option overwrites the selected file with random data.
-We perform a single overwrite pass.
-The ability to change the number of overwrite passes is on our roadmap for a future release.
+We perform a single overwrite pass. replacing every bit value with "1".

 The encrypt option archives selected files into an AES protected ZIP archive.
 The password for this archive should be entered at the time the option is chosen.

 Remediation of Databases

 Ground Labs' products do not support direct remediation within databases.
 In our experience there are very few DBAs or application owners who would be willing to grant write access to tables in production databases to a third party application.
 There is a significant risk that an inadvertent remediation could cause a system outage – rendering such a feature too dangerous for practical use.

 Our reporting system returns the precise row and column where a match is found in order to aid manual remediation.